zcharchives/AmorsoloPantings/pages/about.md

 ## Credit Statement

-This database was created by Ciallina Punzalan, Hailia Sawyer, and Zean Unabia in partial fulfillment of the requirements for ARTOO3: Arts Appreciation (2nd Semester, AY 2025-2026) under the guidance of Prof. Adrian Mendizabal.
+This database was created by Ciallina Punzalan, Hailia Sawyer, and Zean Unabia in partial fulfillment of the requirements for ARTOO3: Arts Appreciation (2nd Semester, AY 2025-2026) under the guidance of Prof. Adrian Mendizabal. https://github.com/zcharchives/AmorsoloPantings/blob/main/_includes/image/ced02cd6ea3547db6918a765d6d33e7a.jpgThe collection highlights Amorsolo’s artistic legacy and his contribution to shaping Filipino identity through art.
+From idyllic countryside scenes to significant historical moments, each artwork reflects his deep appreciation for tradition, resilience, and national pride.
+This archive serves as both a tribute and a resource for appreciating the enduring impact of his vision on Philippine art and culture.